 Her practice explores the effects normative social structures have on the body and seeks to challenge the conventional expectations around human interaction and behaviour.
 Her work is often site specific and public, underpinning an interest in making dance and performance more accessible to a wider audience.
 She teaches inclusive dance workshops across Ireland and collaborates with musicians, visual artists, dancers and theatre makers.

 Most recently she founded dance/theatre collective BLUSH, who toured across Germany in 2020.
-In Dublin, her work has been supported by The Visual, Carlow Arts Festival, The Douglas Hyde Gallery, IMMA, Dance Ireland and Dublin Fringe Festival, among other venues and festivals.
+In Ireland, her work has been supported by Visual, Carlow Arts Festival, The Douglas Hyde Gallery, IMMA, Dance Ireland and Dublin Fringe Festival, among other venues and festivals.
 To date O’Dea has choreographed works such as Cruinniú na nÓg Carnival Parade (2022), Invisible Volcanos (2022), Crossed Paths (2022), Norm (2021), Game Changer (2020), The World Outside (2020), Lord Hear Us (2020) and Why Knots (2019).